-*If you wear any kind of lash extensions they need to be removed a week before the procedure and new one can be filled in three weeks afterwards.
-We suggest you will wait until the eyeliner procedure and healing process is fully completed.
+*If you wear any kind of lash extensions they need to be removed a week before the procedure and a new one can be filled in three weeks afterward.
+We suggest you wait until the eyeliner procedure and healing process are fully completed.

 * If you are prone to cold sores you will need an antiviral prescription.
-Physicians usually instruct clients to begin taking it 3+ days before procedure, for a 7-10 day course and 2+ days after.
+Physicians usually instruct clients to begin taking it 3+ days before the procedure, for a 7-10 day course, and 2+ days after.

 * If you have had any type of lip surgery or fillers consult with your doctor about how long you should wait before having a permanent makeup procedure on the lips.

 * Prepare dry lips by massaging gently with a soft toothbrush for exfoliation (or you can use a special lip exfoliation) and by using a moisturizing lip balm or natural honey.
 Dry, cracked lips are more sensitive, tend to bleed more frequently, and do not retain pigments easily.